 Eraser concludes the two-year process of writing the eponymous prose text that will be published this fall alongside the exhibition.
 Echoing its sense of an unstable world in which the categorical distinctions between individual self, others, and non-human life slowly begin to dissolve, Williams has conceived new site-responsive works, among them an extensive suite of large-scale charcoal drawings which take the ever-charged, ambivalent symbolism of cars as a point of departure to seize upon the deeper layers of our state of mind.
 While cars have become synonymous with safety during the pandemic—as individualized spaces of protection shielding us from one another—their symbolic charge is currently increasing in light of impending systemic collapse and (geo-)political discussions on fossil fuels and renewable energies.
 Based on photographs of cars taken in various Berlin neighborhoods, her photorealistic drawings register (German) class relations and the symbolism of social aspiration on the one hand and, on the other, a more subjective sense of how life might feel if looked at from the compressed space of a McLaren Spider, a Skoda Roomster, or a VW Beetle.
 Other new works draw instead from the porous, unstable boundary between waking and dreaming consciousness and from what lies beneath our rational state—where established power relations might overturn at any moment.

 Eraser is Angharad Williams’ first institutional solo show in Germany.
 It is accompanied by a new performance of Williams in collaboration with Richard Sides.
-The eponymous book will be published this winter.
+The eponymous book will be published in 2023 with After8 Books.

 Curated by Kathrin Bentele